ghowa/bandera-scripts/README.md

 This zip archive includes everything needed to recreate the calculations and visualisations referred to in our article about Bandera:

 **Rolf Fredheim, Gernot Howanitz, Mykola Makhortykh: "Scraping the Monumental: Stepan Bandera through the Lens of Quantitative Memory Studies".
 In Digital Icons 12 (2014), 25-53.
-Available online:** http://www.digitalicons.org/issue12/fredheim-howanitz-makhortykh/
+Available online:** [Link hidden until publication]

 All data was collected between 10-03-2013 and 30-03-2013.
 Additional YouTube data was collected in September 2013.